Choosing the right basis for interpretability: Psychophysical comparison between neuron-based and dictionary-based representations: Methodology

 \subsubsection{Participants}

-A total of 560 participants were recruited to take part in Experiments I, II, and III through the online platform Prolific \footnote{www.prolific.com}.
-All participants were native English speakers who reported not being visually impaired and completed the study on a laptop or desktop computer (not a mobile phone).
-They provided informed consent electronically and were compensated $\$2.75$ for their time ($\sim 10 - 13$ min).
-The protocol was approved by the University IRB.
-Based on the power analysis of~\citep{zimmermann2023}, a minimum of 60 participants per condition (120 participants per Experiment) was needed to obtain statistically robust results.
-Furthermore, participants were required to (1) succeed in at least 5 of the 9 practice or instruction trials and (2) correctly answer at least 4 of the 5 attentiveness tests (catch trials) that were randomly inserted in the experiment.
-As a result, we analyzed the data corresponding to 138, 133, and 122 participants from Experiments I through III, respectively.
+A total of 481 participants were recruited for Experiments I, II, and III through the Prolific~\footnote{\url{www.prolific.com}} online platform.
+All participants were native English speakers who reported no visual impairments and completed the study on a laptop or desktop computer (not mobile devices).
+They provided informed consent electronically and were compensated \$2.75 for their time, corresponding to \$15 USD per hour (approximately 10–13 minutes).
+The protocol was approved by the Institutional Review Board (IRB) of an institution affiliated with the authors.
+Based on the power analysis of~\citet{zimmermann2023}, a minimum of 60 participants per condition (\emph{i.e.}, 120 participants per experiment) was needed to obtain statistically robust results (p < 0.05).
+Participants were required to: (1) succeed in at least 5 of the 9 practice trials, (2) correctly answer at least 4 of the 5 catch trials (attentiveness tests) randomly inserted throughout the experiment, and (3) complete the experiment within 3 standard deviations of the mean completion time for that experiment.